By: Gene Walden, Senior Finance Editor December 20, 2018

 Roth IRA funds are available for other uses.

 Even before you turn 59 ½ you can use your contributions to a Roth IRA for other life milestones, such as educational funding for your children, a down payment on a home, or to pay for an unexpected family emergency.
 In fact, contributions (not earnings) can be withdrawn from your Roth at any time for any reason, federal tax and penalty free.
-You can also use your distributions from your Roth IRA, but you must meet the ordering rules, age considerations and/or the 5-year holding period rules, found in more detail within IRS Publication 590.
+You can also withdraw your earnings from your Roth IRA, but you must meet certain requirements in order to have a federally tax-free “qualified” distribution.
+If you don’t meet these requirements, your non-qualified distribution may be taxable and subject to an early withdrawal penalty unless you qualify for an exception.
+For more detail review IRS Publication 590.

 There are no upper age restrictions on contributing to a Roth IRA.